Last updated June 2026

 Approach

-The [Business Council of Australia, in partnership with the Tech Council of Australia and other industry bodies, published Australia's AI Opportunity Report 2025](https://www.bca.com.au/wp-content/uploads/2025/05/238_AI-Report_FINAL_WEB.pdf) — quantifying the GDP impact, sector-by-sector productivity gains, and the differential SME advantage.
+The Business Council of Australia, with the Tech Council and others, published Australia's AI Opportunity Report 2025, quantifying the GDP impact and the productivity gains by sector and firm size.

 Result